Return to Index

 - Are there any steps I can take to control the symptoms of cataracts?

-- What measures can I take to help prevent developing cataracts?
+- What measures can I take to help prevent developing cataracts or making them worse?

 - Will eye surgery return my vision to normal?